Translational Research Grants Scheme

 If my project has two host organisations do I submit two applications?

 Decisions regarding choice of host organisation will depend on the nature of the project and the setting for practice change.
 Where the project will be conducted in more than one local health district, the host organisation should be the local health district that is driving the research.
-Partner organisations should be those local health districts that are enabling the research.
+Collaborating host organisations should be those local health districts that are enabling the research.

 Can the research be conducted in one site only?